 With four whole days at your disposal this Easter long weekend, why not spend them being a stranger in your own town?
-There are plenty of things to do in Sydney – art exhibitions, cooking classes, Easter egg hunts – so plan a staycation and settle in.
+There are plenty of things to do in Sydney – art exhibitions, special pop-ups, Easter egg hunts – so plan a staycation and settle in.

 Go to the show

 Whether you’re in it for the show bags, the puppies or the Dagwood Dogs, the Sydney Royal Easter Show is the family tradition with something for everyone (unless you are some kind of puppy-hating monster).
 Enjoy such once-a-year treats as the cheeseburger pie, watch the Yandiah Spinners and Weavers turn freshly shorn wool into a jumper and scream your head off on the Alien Abduction Ride.